Travel Tips, Packing Recommendations, Rules of the Road

 Does this mean you just sit in your hotel room and twiddle your thumbs?
 Of course not!

 What it means is that James plans down time carefully so that you always have the option to be out and about and seeing things, just without his company.
+These down times are worked into the trip plan when it’s convenient for the guests.

 I admit that this photo was totally faked.
 I would NEVER go across this terrifying tightrope at the Birg Thrill Walk.
 I mean, who is going to drive the van if I have a heart attack?